The Choirs of Saint Mark's

 The Cathedral Choir

-Mel Butler directs this choir of fifty skilled men and women.
+Mel Butler directs this choir of forty five skilled men and women.
 The Cathedral Choir sings most Sunday morning 11:00 services, in addition to a full range of festival services and concerts.
 The Cathedral Choir presents a diverse repertoire of traditional music.
 Admission to this group is by audition.

 The Saint Mark’s Singers